Riemann-Roch theorems in monoidal 2-categories: Path to the main theorem

 \begin{example} \cref{intro:shklyarov} is a special case of this result under some simplifying assumptions.
 First suppose that $\sh{U_A}\cong \sh{U_{\zdual{A}}}\cong I$ and the coevaluation for $I$ is the unit isomorphism.
 Then the diagram in \cref{thm:goal} becomes the following diagram.

-If the target of the shadow is the category of $k$-algebras for a field $k$, then $I=k$, the shadow is Hochschild homology and the traces pick out Hochschild homology classes.
+If the target of the shadow is the category of $k$-vector spaces for a field $k$ then $I=k$.
+Taking Hochschild homology to be the shadow, the traces pick out Hochschild homology classes.
 Then the right vertical map is a nondegenerate pairing in the more conventional sense.
 The maps from $I=k$ pick out elements in their targets. \end{example}